Chloe-005/csc340-assignment3/README.md

 - DELETE /characters/{id}
 Deletes a character by ID

+- GET /characters/universe/{universe}
+Returns all characters in a universe

-- GET /characters/category/{category}
+- GET /characters/role/{role}
-Returns all characters in a category (universe or role)
+Returns all characters in a role

 - GET /characters/search?name=value
 Returns characters with name that contains the string